Compare financing options and costs for a new Vespa, Yamaha and more.

 |Genuine Scooter Company||$1,649 to $3,399|

 - Get your motorcycle license first.
 Laws vary by state, so you might not be required to get a motorcycle license to buy or ride a scooter.
 But it’s a good idea to know how to properly operate your new vehicle, given the high fatality rate of two-wheel vehicles.

 - Consider the engine size.
 If you’re just riding around a city to go to work or school — areas where the speed limit is no more than 35 miles per hour — a 49cc engine should be enough.
 But if you’re traveling rough terrain or going longer distances, you might want to get an engine that’s 150cc or higher.

 - Ask yourself: gas or electric?
 Electric scooters are better for the environment and can help you save on gas.
 But gas scooters have more power and might be a better choice if you’re looking for a 150cc engine.

 - Consider the warranties.
-Most scooters come with a manufacturer’s warranty and an extended warranty option that you can pay for.
+Most scooters come with a manufacturer’s warranty as well as an extended warranty option that you can pay for.
 Prices for the extended warranty can vary by manufacturer and dealership and don’t always cover every part of the vehicle, but they can add an extra seven years of coverage to your scooter.

 - Find a repair shop near you.
-If there aren’t any, you might want to look into another option.
+Not every mechanic will be able to handle regular maintenance and repairs of a scooter — especially if you’re getting a less common model.
+If there aren’t any mechanics nearby, you might want to look into another option.
 Otherwise, you could end up seriously stranded.

 Getting a new scooter can be a great way to cut down on personal expenses: It’s much less expensive than a car and can help you save on gas.
 But while dealership financing might seem like the easiest way to pay for your new vehicle, it’s not always the most cost-effective.
 You can start comparing your personal loan options by checking out our guide.